latest nhpb_banner 1__compressed

 Search the Website

 Many of the consultations, as well as the non-profits that offer them, are paid for by the federal government Legal Services Corporation, or LSC.
-The LSC program pays for free lawyers to help low and moderate income families as well as senior citizens across the nation.
-People of all backgrounds are assisted, including the elderly, veterans, families with children, and many others can get advice for free near them or over the phone.
-In addition, it is also the largest non-profit organization that provides legal aid as well as representation in court to the poor.
+The government pays for free lawyers to help low and moderate income families as well as senior citizens across the nation.
+People of all backgrounds including the elderly, veterans, families with children, immigrants and many others can get legal advice for free near them or over the phone.
+In addition, LSC is also the largest non-profit organization that provides legal aid as well as representation in court to the poor.

 The types of civil cases covered by the free legal consultations are extensive.
-LSC supports a wide variety of needs.
-The local lawyers that are part of the organization offers services as well as other resources that help people who are facing foreclosure, bankruptcy, eviction, domestic violence, and it offers legal aid for many other situations.
+The pro-bono attorneys support a wide variety of needs, including free emergency legal consultants.
+The local lawyers that are part of the organization offers services as well as other resources that help people who are facing foreclosure, bankruptcy, eviction, domestic violence, and the attorneys offer free legal aid for many other situations.

 Both local and national free legal services are coordinated.
-The national LSC organization works with pro-bono law firms as well as volunteer attorney across the country to ensure there is an opportunity for face to face communication or a free phone consult with an attorney.
-Free consultations can also be done over the phone on video chat or online.
-The goal is to ensure that people who need free legal advice can get it.
+The national LSC organization works with pro-bono law firms as well as volunteer attorney across the country.
+Free legal consultations can also be done over the phone, remotely on video chat or online.
+The goal is to ensure that people who need free legal advice can get it ASAP, no matter where they live.
 Low income families or senior citizens who need the the assistance of lawyers, attorneys and other legal professionals will have a place to go that is near them to for support.

 How to get free lawyer consultations for low-income families